 Processing Activity: Responsible Party: (Charter Questions 3k, 3l, 3m) Lawful Basis: (Is the processing necessary to achieve the purpose?)
-1A-PA1: Collection of ICANN 6(1)(b) for Registrars registration data to Registrars allocate and activate Registries the domain name string to Registered Name Holder RNH This is a 6(1)(b) purpose for Registrars because it is necessary to collect registrant data to allocate a string to a registrant.
-Without collecting minimal registrant data, the contracted (Charter Question 2b) party has no way of tracing the string back to registrant and is not able to deliver its side of the contract.
-6(1)(f) for Registries and ICANN This is a 6(1)(f) purpose for Registries receiving such data from Registrars to allocate the domain name at the Registry level, this collection is based on 6(1)(f) purpose.
-(NOTE: that registries collection of the data occurs only when the data is disclosed to them by the registrar as per 1A-PA2) 1A-PA2: Transmission of registration data ICANN Registrars Certain data elements (Domain Name and NameServers) would be required to be transferred from the Registrar to Registry. from Registrar to Registries The lawful basis would be 6(1)(b) (vis á vis the processing of the Registry Registrar), should personal data be involved.
-(Charter Questions 2c, 2d, 2e, 2i) (NOTE: the Registry's receipt of this data is the collection, as per 1A-PA1) 1A-PA3: Publication of ICANN Activation of the domain name registration in the DNS requires registration data to the DNS Registrars Registries the publication of certain data elements, namely Domain Name and NameServers.
-The lawful basis would be 6(1)(f), should (Charter Questions 2f (gating personal data be involved. questions), 2j) Due to the minimal discretion in the requirements of 1A this is a direction from ICANN on what and how to achieve the result.
+1A-PA1: Collection of ICANN 6(1)(b) for Registrars registration data to Registrars allocate and activate Registries the demain resus states DALL This is a C(1)/h) warrange for Doci-time have the increase it is a second to the domain name string RNH This is a 6(1)(b) purpose for Registrars because it is necessary to to Registered Name collect registrant data to allocate a string to a registrant.
+Holder Without collecting minimal registrant data, the contracted (Charter Question 2h) party has no way of tracing the string back to registrant and is (Charter Question 2b) not able to deliver its side of the contract.
+6(1)(f) for Registries and ICANN o(1)(1) for Registries and TCANIN This is a 6(1)(f) purpose for Registries receiving such data from Registrars to allocate the domain name at the Registry level, this collection is based on 6(1)(f) purpose. . , , , (NOTE: that registries collection of the data occurs only when the data is disclosed to them by the registrar as per 1A-PA2) 1A-PA2: Transmission ICANN Certain data elements (Domain Name and NameServers) would of registration data Registrars be required to be transferred from the Registrar to Registry. from Registrar to Registries The lawful basis would be 6(1)(b) (vis á vis the processing of the Registry Registrar), should personal data be involved.
+(Charter Questions 2c, 2d, (NOTE: the Registry's receipt of this data is the collection, as per 2e, 2i) 1A-PA1) 1A-PA3: Publication of ICANN Activation of the domain name registration in the DNS requires registration data to the Registrars the publication of certain data elements, namely Domain Name DNS Registries and NameServers.
+The lawful basis would be 6(1)(f), should personal data be involved.
+(Charter Questions 2f (gating questions), 2j) Due to the minimal discretion in the requirements of 1A this is a direction from ICANN on what and how to achieve the result.
 Registries and Registrars retain minimal discretion and thus are acting as processors in 1A.
-1A-PA4: Retention of ICANN 6(1)(f) for Registrars registration data by Registrar, Registry Registrars Registries This is a 6(1)(f) purpose because although there is likely a Negistrar, Negistry Negistries legitimate interest in providing mechanisms for safeguarding (Charter Questions 2g) Registered Name Holders' Registration Data in the event of a Note, this PA is not dispute over ownership or an improper transfer, it is not necessary from a technical perspective to retain the data in represented on the data elements table, because data order to allocate a string to a registered name holder, and processed above represents therefore is not necessary to perform the registration contract. what data elements will be retained The EPDP Team agreed to a period of one year following the life of the registration a registration as the retention period in order to conform with the Transfer Dispute Resolution Policy requirements.
+1A-PA4: Retention of ICANN 6(1)(f) for Registrars registration data by Registrars Registrar, Registry Registries This is a 6(1)(f) purpose because although there is likely a /Charten Carrier Carrier legitimate interest in providing mechanisms for safeguarding (Charter Questions 2g) Registered Name Holders' Registration Data in the event of a Note, this PA is not dispute over ownership or an improper transfer, it is not represented on the data necessary from a technical perspective to retain the data in elements table, because data order to allocate a string to a registered name holder, and processed above represents therefore is not necessary to perform the registration contract. what data elements will be retained The CDDD Team agreed to a maried of any constitution the US.
+Tetailleu The EPDP Team agreed to a period of one year following the life of the registration a registration as the retention period in order to conform with the Transfer Dispute Resolution Policy requirements.
 Refer to the details around retention in Recommendation #11